-We show that the Simplex Method, the Network Simplex Method (both with Dantzig's original pivot rule), and the Successive Shortest Path Algorithm are NP-mighty, that is, each of these algorithms can be used to solve any problem in NP.
+We show that the Simplex Method, the Network Simplex Method-both with Dantzig's original pivot rule-and the Successive Shortest Path Algorithm are NP-mighty.
+That is, each of these algorithms can be used to solve, with polynomial overhead, any problem in NP implicitly during the algorithm's execution.
 This result casts a more favorable light on these algorithms' exponential worst-case running times.
 Furthermore, as a consequence of our approach, we obtain several novel hardness results.
 For example, for a given input to the Simplex Algorithm, deciding whether a given variable ever enters the basis during the algorithm's execution and determining the number of iterations needed are both NP-hard problems.
 Finally, we close a long-standing open problem in the area of network flows over time by showing that earliest arrival flows are NP-hard to obtain.